trickstercache/trickster/docs/supported-origin-types.md

 Trickster 1.0 has experimental support for InfluxDB.
 Specify `'influxdb'` as the Origin Type when configuring Trickster.

+See the [InfluxDB Support Document](./influxdb.md) for more information.

 ### <img src="./images/external/clickhouse_logo.png" width=16 /> ClickHouse _(Currently Experimental)_

 Trickster 1.0 has experimental support for ClickHouse.
 Specify `'clickhouse'` as the Origin Type when configuring Trickster.